Happy couple receiving house keys.

 At Together, we already apply a common-sense approach to affordability, looking at an applicant’s full income.
 This can include top slicing, where we can use the applicant’s personal income alongside rental income to show that they can cover the mortgage repayments.

-Additionally, landlords can access some of the built up equity in their personal or portfolio properties to fund a new purchase with a second charge loan.
+Additionally, landlords can access some of the built up equity in their personal or portfolio properties to fund a new purchase or finance improvements with a second charge loan.

 Are you finding it harder to get approved for finance?
 Speak with our team to find out if we can help you achieve your Buy to Let property ambitions.